steavy29/TLSharp/README.md

 1. Create a [developer account](https://my.telegram.org/) in Telegram.
 1. Goto [API development tools](https://my.telegram.org/apps) and copy **API_ID** and **API_HASH** from your account.
 You'll need it later.

-## Using TLSharp

 ###Initializing client

-To initialize client you need to create a store in which TLSharp will save Session info.
+To initialize client you need to create a store in which Telegram.Net will save Session info.

 ```
 var store = new FileSessionStore();